MicrosoftDocs/VBA-Docs/api/Word.ShapeRange.Vertices.md

 # ShapeRange.Vertices property (Word)

 Returns the coordinates of the specified freeform drawing's vertices (and control points for Bézier curves) as a series of coordinate pairs.
-You can use the array returned by this property as an argument for the **AddCurve** or **AddPolyLine** method.
+Use the array returned by this property as an argument for the **AddCurve** or **AddPolyLine** method.
 Read-only **Variant**.

 ## Syntax